darrenmcgill35/milestone_project_4/README.md

 * HTML5 - markup language
 * CSS3 - used to style the page
 * Bootstrap 4 - for grid layout, navigation, responsive design and columns
-* Bootstrap Themes
-* Javascript - for adding the map to my site.
+* Javascript - for adding the map to my site and stripe payments.
-* Python
+* Python 3.7
+* Django
 * The Flask Framework
 * Jinja templates
 * GIT
 * GITHUB
 * Heroku - to host the website
-* MongoDB Atlas - for storing input data from my form.
+* db.sqlite3
+* Postgres
 * Google Chrome developer tools
 * Pycharm IDE from JetBrains
 * Fontawesome